Ochiruko/Ochiruko/README.md

 Hi!
-I'm Dylan, a college freshman passionate about collaborative software development.
+I'm Dylan, a college sophomore passionate about collaborative software development.
 I'm proficient in Haskell, Rust, Python, Go, Java, and C, and have experience using Git for version control.
-Currently, I'm leading a four-person project to develop a generic settings app for DE-less Linux, focusing on modularity and extensibility.
+Last year, I lead a four-person project to develop a generic settings app for DE-less Linux, focusing on modularity and extensibility... that we never finished.
+Nonetheless, we all learned a solid bit about software development!
+Right now, my main interests are compilers and Rocq.

 I'm actively seeking an internship or junior software engineering role to expand my skills and contribute to impactful projects.
 While I still have plenty to learn, I bring a strong work ethic, a love of problem-solving, and a deep curiosity for new challenges.
 Programming is both my passion and a career path I'm eager to pursue.

-If you're looking for a motivated learner who thrives in collaborative environments, I'd be thrilled to connect!
-You can reach me at dylansommer96@gmail.com.
+If any of this sounds interesting, I'd be thrilled to connect!
+You can reach me at [dylansommer96@gmail.com] and learn more at [dsommer.dev].
+Also feel free to contact me for extra hands on an open source project.

-"To learn and not to do is really not to learn.
-To know and not to do is really not to know."
-—Stephen R. Covey